 Cervical Cancer Awareness

+Cervical cancer is the fourth most common cancer among women globally, with an estimated 604,000 new cases and 342,000 deaths worldwide in 2020.
 In the Summer of 2020, Abigail Gilbert's life was turned upside down when she was diagnosed with cervical cancer.
-Read Abigail's account of how she discovered she had cancer, what the signs were and her advice on getting checked and taking measures to prevent cervical cancer.
+Read Abigail's account of how she discovered she had cancer, what the signs were and her advice on getting checked and taking measures to prevent cervical cancer

 The fact that everyone was in lockdown and avoiding hospitals meant I got seen quickly.
 I was sent to an oncologist within days and scheduled for an immediate radical hysterectomy.

 As if major surgery, removing my uterus, ovaries, cervix and part of my vagina wasn’t enough, I was then sent for radiotherapy and chemo for two months, not to mention the menopause that is a guaranteed side effect.